w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 #### GPU

-You can select the GPU to use in the onnxgpu version.
+In the onnxgpu version, you can select the GPU to use.

-In the onnxdirectML version, you can switch the GPU ON/OFF.
+In the onnxdirectML version, you can switch between CPU and 4 GPUs:

-On DirectML Version, these buottns is displayed.

 ![image](https://github.com/w-okada/voice-changer/assets/48346627/5a66f237-e5b5-4819-9409-ff5eebb6e514)